Narcan

 How Does Narcan Work?

-Narcan is an opioid antagonist, so it is used to quickly reverse overdoses from opioid use.
+Narcan is an opioid antagonist, so it is used to quickly stop overdoses from opioid use for up to 90 minutes.
 It binds to the brain’s opioid receptors to almost immediately cancel out the effects of opioids in the body for a short window of time.

-Narcan will only work for 30-90 minutes, so the victim may go back into an overdose state after the Narcan wears off.
+Narcan will only work for 30-90 minutes, so the victim can go back into overdose after the Narcan wears off.

 They might also not know what happened and could wake up feeling scared and disoriented.
-They may also experience opioid withdrawal symptoms, such as muscle aches, chills, and nausea, shortly after gaining consciousness.
+They may also experience opioid withdrawal symptoms shortly after gaining consciousness, such as muscle aches, chills, and nausea.

 Therefore, you should always stay with the overdose victim until first responders arrive to provide additional medical care.
 Good Samaritan laws protect you and the overdose victim when calling for help.